 Which of the Following Best Defines Compound Interest

 Compound interest is often described as the eighth wonder of the world, a financial phenomenon that has the power to build wealth exponentially over time.
 When examining which of the following best defines compound interest, we must understand it as the interest calculated on both the initial principal and the accumulated interest from previous periods.
-Basically, unlike simple interest, which is calculated only on the principal amount, compound interest allows money to grow at an accelerated rate as interest is earned on interest already accumulated Turns out it matters..
+In plain terms, unlike simple interest, which is calculated only on the principal amount, compound interest allows money to grow at an accelerated rate as interest is earned on interest already accumulated Practical, not theoretical..

 Understanding Basic Interest vs. Compound Interest